Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

 = Digital Notebook Spell Check Workflow
 The last problem that we addressed using GitHub workflows is spell checking the notebook.
-Because our notebook is written in Typst, a lot of the writing is done in VSCode,#glossary_footnote[Visual Studio Code] which does not have easy access to spell checks.
+Because our notebook is written in Typst, a lot of the writing is done in VSCode,#glossary-footnote[Visual Studio Code] which does not have easy access to spell checks.
 To spell check changes made to the notebook, we used a spell check workflow action called Typos. #footnote[The Typos GitHub repository can be found at https://github.com/crate-ci/typos] Typos is far from perfect and leaves unaddressed mistakes sometimes, but it is better than having nothing.

 Here is the final workflow code: